What are the requirements for getting a restraining order?

 4. Ongoing danger – You are in danger of more abuse very soon, and the person who abused you is a threat to the physical safety of you or your children.

-If you live in Josephine County, the process for getting a TRO (Temporary Restraining Order) is:
+If you live in Josephine County, here are the steps to apply for a TRO (Temporary Restraining Order):

-• It takes approximately one hour to complete the paperwork.
-An advocate at the Alliance can help you fill it in.
+- It takes approximately two hours to complete the paperwork.
+An advocate at the Alliance can help you fill it out.
+Please note: We cannot offer legal advice, but can help you navigate the paperwork so you understand what it is asking.

-• The judge will call your name and have you go up and sit at the table to ask you a few questions.
+- The judge will call your name and ask you to come forward to the table and have you answer a few questions.

 If you are granted a TRO, it will last for 1 year (unless you wish to have it dropped and complete the DV class).
 It may give you custody of your children and use of the home.
 If you still need a TRO after one year, it can be renewed, which is a much less time consuming process.